 - More: See which services rank on our best Netflix VPN list

-ProtonVPN’s server network is a little smaller than many other VPNs that charge similar or cheaper prices – the company has just over 1,200 servers spread across 55 countries.
-There are relatively few servers across Asia, Africa, South America, and the Middle East, but if you want to connect to Europe or North America, most countries have upwards of six servers available.
+ProtonVPN’s server network is a little smaller than many other VPNs that charge similar or cheaper prices – the company has just over 1,300 servers spread across 55 countries.
+However, with the server locations seemingly ever increasing – currently 61 – you'll have a good spread worldwide.

 And, finally, in January 2020 ProtonVPN went through an independent audit by SEC Consult.
 The results were impressive, with just 11 issues found over all apps, none of which being high-risk.

-All in all, we're seriously impressed with ProtonVPN's privacy and security, from cash payments to the audit, and if you're looking for a PVN to keep you safe online, it's we're comfortable saying it's one of the best secure VPN services around today.
+All in all, we're seriously impressed with ProtonVPN's privacy and security, from cash payments to the audit, and if you're looking for a VPN to keep you safe online, it's we're comfortable saying it's easily one of the best secure VPN services around today.

 How fast is ProtonVPN?

 Beyond privacy, connection speeds are one of the most important features of any VPN, and can make or break a service.
-We tested ProtonVPN on a UK connection capable of 1Gbps speeds, and a 600Mbps line.
-We recorded speeds on with services like Ookla's SpeedTest and TestMy.net.
+We tested ProtonVPN on 1Gbps lines in the UK and US, and tested OpenVPN and WireGuard protocols.

 How good is ProtonVPN for streaming?